ilshad/combo/README.md

 All significant computations happen in `behavior` function.
-Instead of tangled wires of core.async channels streched between nested components, go-routines, local states and cursors, developers describe entire logic in a single place, with pure function, by transforming simple data structures.
+Instead of tangled wires of core.async channels streched between nested components, go-routines, local states and cursors, developers describe entire
+logic:

+1. In a single place.
+2. With pure function.
+3. By transforming simple data structures.

 Look at this function more closely: